phbastosa/SeisFAT3D/README.md

 #### Objective: Verify accuracy, performance and memory usage of the eikonal modeling methods

-First of all, yiou have to compile the code to generate the executables.
-Make sure you're in run folder.
+First of all, you have to compile the code to generate the executables.
+Make sure you're inside the run folder.

 ```console
 $ ./program -compile